windmill-labs/windmill-community-integrations/README.md

 Check issues for the desired integration we currently need.

-You can find below the guide to contribute all the scripts for a specific integration
+You can find below the guide to contributing all the scripts for a specific integration

 ### Credentials and environment variables setup